arnowelzel/lightbox-photoswipe/readme.txt

 add_filter( 'lbwps_markup', 'my_lbwps_markup', 10, 1 );`

+= Local changes in PhotoSwipe =

+The following changes are the differences to PhotoSwipe 4.0 as of 2018-09-19.

+1) The default UI is based on a CSS file and a number of graphics in different formats.
+This CSS file got modified to provide a fix for WordPress themes which use elements with a quite high Z index which hide the controls of PhotoSwipe.
+By setting the Z index of the affected controls to the highest possible value, all controls stay visible in front.

+2) There are four skins, which you can choose from.
+Every skin is based on the default UI with some modifications.
+"New" contains a modified "share" symbol while "solid" in the name indicates, that all controls have a solid background instead of a slight transparency.

+3) When dragging he picture to the top, there is no additional fade out animation when closing the picture.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.